ESIPFed/data-help-desk/docs/resources/email_templates.md

 has_toc: false
 ---

-# Data Help Desk Email Templates
+# Email Templates for a Data Help Desk

 [Solicit Volunteers](#solicit-volunteers)